FrankThonig/TestCase.Selenium.UserRegistration/README.md

 logoutPage.getLoggedOutMessage()
 ```

-After successful logout, a logged out message is displayed.
+After successful logout, a logged out message is actual.
 This message is retrieved by the `LogoutPage` class.

 ```
 public String getLoggedOutMessage()